jacekk/codeception-dataprovider-module/README.md

 }
 ```

-See more examples in [DataProviderCest file](test/tests/acceptance/DataProviderCest.php) which verifies this module quality.
+See more examples in [GetValueCest](test/tests/acceptance/GetValueCest.php) which verifies this module quality.

 ## License